 The Secretariat shall provide administrative support to facilitate the establishment of open lines of communication among the governmental experts involved in the review process.
 The Secretariat shall also issue a step-by-step guide to facilitate the conduct of the review in accordance with the procedures and rules, which may be based, inter alia, on the UNODC legislative, technical and assessment guides.

-Within a reasonable timeframe, to be mutually agreed by the parties involved, the State party under review shall provide the responses to the self-assessment questionnaire to the reviewing States parties.
+Within a reasonable timeframe [two months (United States)(Norway)], to be mutually agreed by the parties involved, the State party under review shall provide the responses to the self-assessment questionnaire to the reviewing States parties [through the secure module of SHERLOC (Japan)][alt. through the Secretariat (Russia)].

-Within a reasonable timeframe of the receipt of the responses to the self-assessment questionnaire from the State party under review, the reviewing States parties shall submit to the State party under review written feedback on the measures taken in the implementation of the Convention or the relevant Protocol, as well as on successes and challenges of such implementation.
+Within a reasonable timeframe of the receipt of the responses to the self-assessment questionnaire from the State party under review, the reviewing States parties shall submit to the State party under review written feedback on the measures taken in the implementation of the Convention or the relevant Protocol, as well as on successes and challenges of such implementation [through the secure module of SHERLOC (Japan)][alt. through the Secretariat (Russia)].
 It may also contain, where necessary, requests for clarification or additional information, or supplementary questions to which the State party under review is encouraged to respond.
 A constructive dialogue between the State party under review and the reviewing States parties shall be guided by the overarching principles and shall be archived in the designated confidential module in SHERLOC.

 States parties shall carry out the desk review and fulfill any request for or provision of supplementary information and clarification by making the largest possible use of all the available technological tools.
 State parties are encouraged to take advantage of regularly scheduled meetings of the Conference of the Parties and its working groups to further the direct dialogue.

-The reviewing States parties and the Secretariat shall maintain the confidentiality of all information obtained in the course of, or used in, the country review process.
+The reviewing States parties and the Secretariat shall maintain the confidentiality of all information [identified as such by the State under review (Norway)(United States)(United Kingdom)(Canada)][reject (Russia) (Algeria) (China) (South Africa) (Singapore) (Germany)(Egypt) (Iran)(Viet Nam)]in the course of, or used in, the country review process.

-Any additional translations and interpretations required for the conduct of the country review shall be provided by extrabudgetary resources.
+Any additional translations and interpretations required for the conduct of the country review shall be provided by extrabudgetary resources. [delete (Japan)][retain (Germany)

 E. Outcome of the country review process

-At the final stage of the country review process, the reviewing States, with the assistance of the Secretariat and in close cooperation and coordination with the State party under review, shall prepare a country review report to summarize the outcome of the process.
-The final document shall be short –no more than 1000 words -, precise and concise, and based on the blueprint format.
-The report may include: successes and good practices; challenges in implementation, where applicable; observations on the implementation of the articles under review; and, in particular, technical assistance needs identified to improve implementation of the Conventions and its Protocols.
+At the final stage of the country review process, the reviewing States, with the assistance of the Secretariat and in close cooperation and coordination with the State party under review, shall prepare a country review report to summarize the outcome of the process.[The Secretariat shall act as a penholder in the preparation of the zero draft.
+The assistance of the Secretariat shall also comprise preparing the blueprint for the country report, submitting the zero draft to the governmental experts of the reviewing State for their overview, assisting the governmental experts upon request in making the necessary amendment in the draft report, providing any post-review assistance for the requesting State (Turkey)(China)(Norway)].
+[New paragraph -36bis- from here (Turkey)]The final document shall be short – [approximately (Australia)] 1000 words -, precise and concise, and based on the blueprint format.
+The report may include: successes and good practices; challenges in implementation, where applicable; [suggestions (Algeria)] on the implementation of the articles under review; and, in particular, technical assistance needs identified to improve implementation of the Conventions and its Protocols.

 The report shall be finalized upon agreement between the reviewing States Parties and the State Party under review.